tantaman/strut/README.md

 ### Mailing List ###
 strut-presentation-editor@googlegroups.com

-### Built packages of Strut ###
+### Pre-Built versions of Strut ###

+You can get pre-built versions of strut here: https://github.com/tantaman/Strut/downloads

+### Running ###

-*You can get pre-built versions of strut here: https://github.com/tantaman/Strut/downloads* The built versions of Strut can run entirely from your local filesystem.
+The pre-built versions of Strut can be run entirely from your local filesystem.
 Just point your browser to `file:///path/to/Strut/web/index.html` to view Strut.

 ### Development/Building ###
-To build your own version of Strut you'll need v0.9.3 or later of Yeoman.
-If v0.9.3 has not yet been released then you can find instructions for installing the very latest version of Yeoman here: https://github.com/yeoman/yeoman/wiki/Additional-FAQ
+To build your own version of Strut you'll need Yeoman v0.9.3 or later.
+If Yeoman 0.9.3 has not yet been released then you can find instructions for installing the very latest version of Yeoman here: https://github.com/yeoman/yeoman/wiki/Additional-FAQ

 * Clone `Strut`
 * cd to the root `Strut` directory